Pearl Hyde: Personal life

-She was born in North London to Harman and Ellen Bigby, in 1904.
-Her father was landlord of the Vine Inn in Waltham Cross at the time of his death in a motor accident when she was 13: her mother had died five years earlier.
+She was born in North London to Harman and Ellen Bigby, on 17 June 1904.
+Her father was a publican and was landlord of the Vine Inn in Waltham Cross at the time of his death in a motor accident when Pearl was just 13.
+Her mother had died five years earlier.
 She moved to Birmingham to live with a married older brother and an uncle, and then in 1920 moved to Coventry, to the White Lion Inn at 50-51 Smithford Street run by a family friend J Haines, where she learned the licensed trade.
-She married Walter Eric Hyde in 1923 and they had one son, Eric.
-She died on 15 April 1963 while on holiday in Scotland when a car she was driving collided with a lorry.
+She married Walter Eric Hyde in 1923 and they had one son, Eric Hyde.
+She died on 15 April 1963 while on holiday in Crawford, Lanarkshire, Scotland when a car she was driving collided with a lorry.

 Political career

-Hyde joined the Labour party in 1931, and was elected to Coventry Council for the Walsgrave ward in 1937, after standing for election unsuccessfully three times in the Westwood ward.
-She became an alderman in 1952 and the city's first female lord mayor in 1957, with her daughter-in-law Elizabeth Hyde as her lady mayoress.
+Hyde joined the Labour party in 1931, and helped establish a maternity and child welfare clinic in the Westwood area during the 1930s.
+She was elected to Coventry Council for the Walsgrave ward from 14 December 1937, after standing for election unsuccessfully three times in the Westwood ward.
+She became an alderman on 7 October 1952 and the city's first female lord mayor in 1957, with her daughter-in-law Elizabeth Hyde as her lady mayoress.
+She dedicated her time as Lord Mayor to ‘the women of Coventry’.

+During her term as Lord Mayor, she established international links for Coventry in Europe, visiting the cities of Lidice in Poland and Dresden in Germany.
+She also visited Toronto in Canada, where she toured Ontario Hydro and met the United States Consul in the Umbrella Club, Birmingham, as part of 'America Week'.

+She was also active in promoting cultural and leisure activities in the city.
+She set up a trust in 1958 to fundraise for a canal boat to provide leisure rides for elderly residents, with the boat named Pearl Hyde in her honour.
+When the Belgrade Theatre opened in 1958, she said that she hoped that it would end Coventry's reputation as a 'burial place for culture.'